jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

     is specified and where Markdown Mode can automatically determine the appropriate mode to use.

-Additionally, if you have the [`edit-indirect`][ei] package installed Markdown Mode can open code blocks for editing in an "indirect" buffer with the native major mode enabled.
+Additionally, if you have the [`edit-indirect`](https://github.com/Fanael/edit-indirect/) package installed
+Markdown Mode can open code blocks for editing in an "indirect" buffer with the native major mode enabled.
 To do this, press `C-c '` (`markdown-edit-code-block`).
 A new window will open with the contents of the code block and with the guessed major mode enabled.
 The code block in the Markdown buffer will be highlighted to indicate that it is being edited elsewhere.
-When you are finished editing in the indirect buffer, press `C-c C-c` to "commit" any changes and update the Markdown buffer or press `C-c C-k` to cancel and ignore any changes.
+When you are finished editing in the indirect buffer, press `C-c C-c` (`edit-indirect-commit`) to "commit" any changes and update the Markdown buffer or press `C-c C-k` (`edit-indirect-abort`) to cancel and ignore any changes.

 ![Indirect Editing of a Fenced Code Block](images/edit-indirect.png)